riddhisharma-sudo/purplle-Store-intelligence/README.md

 1. **Frame Capture and Skip:** The OpenCV-based `pipeline.detect` camera manager pulls live RTSP or file-based video frames.
 It forwards every 3rd frame to the model while holding track centroids in buffer.
 2. **Inference & Spatial Mapping:** YOLOv8s extracts bounding boxes, which are passed to ByteTrack to preserve identity.
 Centroids are passed through Shapely polygons from `data/store_layout.json` to assign coordinates to active zones.
-3. **Filtering & Appearance Memory:** Bounding boxes representing new tracks are mapped by the Staff Detector.
-Customers are registered in the LAB Re-ID gallery.
-If a customer exits and re-enters within 5 minutes, their identity is merged.
+3. **Hybrid Staff Filtering & Re-ID:** Bounding boxes are scored by both HSV chi² (staff detection) and LAB cosine similarity (visitor Re-ID).
+A weighted confidence merge (`0.65 × LAB + 0.35 × HSV_inv`) produces a single ReIDResult per track.
-4. **Buffered Batch Emission:** The `pipeline.emit` package validates event payloads against target schemas.
-Valid events are added to an active queue and pushed to `/events/ingest` in batches of up to 500 to optimize HTTP network round-trips.
+4. **Buffered Batch Emission with Bus Fallback:** Events are buffered and pushed in batches of up to 500.
+Kafka is tried first (3 attempts, exponential backoff), with Redis Streams as fallback.
+Idempotency is enforced via `event_id` pre-query before any write.
-5. **Database Transaction Ingestion:** FastAPI handles the batch inside an isolated PostgreSQL transaction, checking incoming `event_id` keys against existing DB rows to maintain idempotency.
+5. **Database Transaction Ingestion:** FastAPI handles the batch inside an isolated PostgreSQL transaction.
+Novel events are written; duplicates are counted and returned in the response.
 6. **State-Machine Updates:** Verified events are fed into the SQLAlchemy Session State Machine, updating customer tracks, flags, and aggregate metrics.
-7. **Background Alert Scan:** An asynchronous loop (`asyncio.create_task`) runs in the background of the API process every 30 seconds.
-It evaluates KPIs and updates store alert tables.
+7. **Background Alert Scan:** An asynchronous loop (`asyncio.create_task`) runs every 30 seconds, evaluating KPIs and upserting store alert rows.
-8. **UI Rendering:** The Terminal Dashboard queries endpoints every 2 seconds, transforming PostgreSQL metrics into clean visual tables.
+8. **UI Rendering:** The Rich TUI Dashboard subscribes via WebSocket (falls back to HTTP polling every 2s when `DASHBOARD_MODE=TUI`), rendering KPI tiles, conversion funnel, zone heatmap, and severity-coded anomaly log.

 ---